JetBrains/kotlin-web-site/docs/topics/gradle.md

 </tabs>

-Note that with Gradle Kotlin DSL, you should get the task from the project's `tasks` first.
+Note that with the Gradle Kotlin DSL, you should get the task from the project's `tasks` first.

-Use the types `Kotlin2JsCompile` and `KotlinCompileCommon` for the JS and Common targets, accordingly.
+Use the `Kotlin2JsCompile` and `KotlinCompileCommon` types for JS and common targets, respectively.

-It is also possible to configure all Kotlin compilation tasks in the project:
+It is also possible to configure all of the Kotlin compilation tasks in the project:

 <tabs>